Best bike ride ever!

 I stopped my Garmin at the rest stop, but not for the Palm Sunday parade, so my cycling time was 4:08.
 However, this is not my start to finish chip time.

 My official time was 4:41:04.

 I’m a little frustrated that we stopped for over half an hour at the rest stop… if I’d finished in <4:16 then I would have been a gold finisher!

-I really enjoyed this event and am now feeling slightly less stressed about cycling in the Pyrenees, although when I see those mountains, the panic will probably resurface!!!
+I really enjoyed this event and am now feeling slightly less stressed about cycling in the Pyrenees.
+However, when I see those mountains, the panic will probably resurface!

-There were some nice photos taken of Stuart and I during this event, so we’ve ordered some – I’ll upload them here when they arrive 🙂
+There were some nice photos taken of Stuart and me during this event, so we’ve ordered some.
+I’ll upload them here when they arrive 🙂

 The finisher t-shirt is quite attractive, and as it’s a technical top, I will probably wear it.

-After the event, we decided not to hang around for hot drinks, but instead we headed to Ringwood to get lunch and some hot drinks:
+After the event, we decided not to hang around for hot drinks.
+Instead, we headed to Ringwood to get lunch and some hot drinks: